Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-ModalWX is an in-house PC GUI app development tool
+ModalWX is Khitchdee'sa in-house PC GUI app development tool
-that Khitchdee is releasing as open source for app developers at large.
+that uses a new way of designing a PC GUI known as a Modal GUI.
-It uses a new way of designing a PC GUI known as a Modal GUI.
+We are releasing it as open source to encourage devs to evaluate modal GUIs
-We want to encourage devs to evaluate modal GUIs for their workstation apps.
+for their workstation apps.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)